telerik/report-server-docs/implementer-guide/setup/migration-tool.md

 # Storage Migration Tool

-The **Telerik Report Server Storage Migration Tool** is a standalone module shipped with the Telerik Report Server installation and its purpose is to provide an easy out-of-the-box solution for migrating the Report Server storage.
+The **Telerik Report Server Storage Migration Tool** is a standalone module shipped with the Telerik Report Server installation.
+It was introduced in [R2 2017 (3.1.17.503)](https://www.telerik.com/support/whats-new/report-server/release-history/telerik-report-server-r2-2017-(version-3-1-17-503)).
+Its purpose is to provide an easy out-of-the-box solution for migrating the Report Server storage.
 It can be used from a command line or a graphical (Windows Forms) user interface.
 The executables are placed in *Tools\\* subfolder of the installation directory.
 The tool supports as source and destination the following built-in storages:

 - MS SQL Server storage
 - Redis storage